 Partnership contribution plans

 Note, by contrast, that when the partnership incurs expenses to facilitate contributions to its nonconnected PAC, the expenses are considered contributions to the nonconnected PAC and must be attributed among the partners eligible to make contributions.
-See AO 1982-63.
+Refer to AO 1982-63.

 Legal and accounting services